 1. ACE Fitness

-I have been an ACE Certified Personal Trainer for 15 years so I have referred to this website many, many, many times.
+I have been an ACE Certified Personal Trainer since 2000 so I have referred to this website many, many, many times.
 I use it from continuing education purposes (the PRO section) to articles to share with my readers and social media followers (the FIT section).
 It covers a lot of ground in fitness, nutrition, and overall healthy living for the whole family.

-I belong to this organization because I am a licensed massage therapist, but even for the general public this website can prove very useful.
+I once belonged to this organization because I was a licensed massage therapist, but even for the general public this website can prove very useful.
 We all heard of the benefits of massage, right?
 Well, this website will provide you with the research to back it all up.

 The EWG is a non-profit organization.
 They are on a mission to protect human health and the environment and they deal with issues pertaining from Monsanto & GMOs to cell phone use & fluorescent light bulbs.
 Besides being home to the Shopper’s Guide to Pesticides in Produce, they have countless more consumer guides that include helping you choose the right sunscreen and bug repellent.
 The EWG also is home to the Skin Deep Cosmetics Database that allows you to look up your favorite personal care products and see their toxicity rating.

-In order to understand how things work in the natural health world you must first understand how things work in the scientific world – especially when there is research that may or may not support some areas of natural health.
+Because I have an extensive background in clinical research I felt I had to include this website.
+In order to understand how things work in the natural health world you must first understand how things work in the non-natural scientific world – especially when there is research that may or may not support some areas of natural health.
 The FDA may not have the greatest reputation, but the website is full of information that will impact your health in some way, like drug recalls, term definitions, and regulations of the products we use every single day.

 And speaking of research, this website gives you a list of every clinical trial, whether they are open and recruiting or already completed.
 You can even find the results of the study, if available.
 You can search through the clinical trials by the disease or drug in question.
 It even has clinical trials that have been or are currently being conducted using dietary supplements, including herbs.